tutumcloud/rabbitmq/README.md

 Running a RabbitMQ cluster
 --------------------------

-Tu run a cluster with all the DNS-Reachable Host, you have to set RABBITMQ_USE_LONGNAME and HOSTNAME on first server :
+To run a cluster with all the DNS-Reachable Host, you have to set RABBITMQ_USE_LONGNAME and HOSTNAME on first server :

 ```
-docker run --name tutum/rabbitmq -d \
+docker run -d \
  -p 5672:5672 -p 15672:15672 -p 35197:35197 -p 4369:4369 -p 25672:25672 \
- -v /rabbitmqdata:/var/lib/rabbitmq/mnesia \
  -e HOSTNAME=node1.host.io \
  -e RABBITMQ_USE_LONGNAME=true \
  tutum/rabbitmq